 WP-CLI is the command-line interface for WordPress.
 It allows you to manage your WordPress site from the command line without using a web browser.
-I currently use WP-CLI to create and configure a version of this site to run in a local AMP environment on my Mac and – in conjunction with launchd – periodically change the posts that appear in the slider on this site’s home page.
+I currently use WP-CLI to temporarily disable the WordPress Google Authenticator plugin, create and configure a version of this site to run in a local AMP environment on my Mac and periodically change the posts that appear in the slider on this site’s home page.

 Changing How WordPress Displays Comments